Kellswork/gatsby-portfolio/src/data/experieces/experience-1/index.md

 endDate: 'Sept 2019'
 ---

-Received specialised training in building applications using tools like PostgreSQL, Node js, React/Redux to create full-stack projects in a diverse team.
+Built various applications using tools like PostgreSQL, Node js, React/Redux to create full-stack responsive projects  with a diverse team.

-Presented on final products to an audience of peers and supervisors, demonstrating features from a user perspective and justifying project decision
+Presented final products to peers and supervisors to demonstrate features and justify project decisions.